 Ariel Sharon Park stands on top of a former waste dump named Hiriya.
-And once completed, it will be the biggest park in the middle east.
+Once completed, it will be the biggest park in the Middle East.

 Table of Contents